Employee Recognition Survey Questions - Why is it Important

-That is why we’ve curated these employee recognition survey questions for you.
+That is why, at CultureMonkey, we’ve curated these employee recognition survey questions for you.
 With these questions, you could get relevant responses from your employees about how they view recognition in the workplace.

 - Do you feel that you’re recognized fairly for the work you do?

 - Do you have a clear understanding of what you can do to progress or see an increased recognition for your work?

 - Do you feel that employees are recognized when they go above and beyond for your organization?